Booklets and Branding

 This is my artistic interpretation of Milton Glaser's iconic Bob Dylan poster using my own face, typography preferences, and colorful swirly vector artwork.

 A few years ago I took a picture of this interesting spiral bookend, duplicated and flipped it, and changed the coloring to be a little more trippy and purple.
-It was only after I had done all this that I realized it resembled a heart, after some people commented on it, and of course I totally played it off like that had been my plan the whole time. 😂 Although now I will happily admit that the final heart shape was a total fluke!
+It was only after I had done all this that I realized it resembled a heart, after some people commented on it, but of course I played it off like that had been my plan the whole time. 😂 Although now I will happily admit that the final heart shape was a total fluke!

 Public Service Announcement